Who is the contact person for leave questions?

 How do I get hardship days?

 Here is the way hardship days are calculated: look at the length of time the doctor takes you off work; count the contract days that fall within that time period; subtract any state/local/vacation days you have available; then for the remainder up to 10 hardship days can be awarded.
 No pay is available past the date the doctor says you can return to work unless you still have days of your own to use.
 In that case, hardship days would not have been awarded.
+Hardship days are only awarded for days the medical certification states the employee cannot work.

 I have disability insurance.
 How do I file a claim?